aspose-total/Aspose.Total-Products/total/en/android-java/redact/_index.md

 {{% blocks/products/pf/feature-page-section  h2="Redact PDF Documents" %}}

-Redacting PDF documents using BMP1 provides an efficient and secure method for protecting sensitive information within mobile applications.
+Redacting PDF documents using Aspose.Total for Android via Java provides an efficient and secure method for protecting sensitive information within mobile applications.
 Aspose.Total includes Aspose.PDF for Android via Java, an API designed to programmatically redact specific content from PDF files.
 This functionality allows developers to automate the removal of confidential data such as personal identifiers, financial information, or proprietary content directly on mobile devices.
 By integrating Aspose.PDF, applications can ensure that sensitive information is thoroughly concealed, reducing the risk of data breaches and ensuring compliance with privacy regulations.

 {{% blocks/products/pf/feature-page-code h3="Code - Redact PDF Documents" %}}